-An estimated 33 million girls work more than 21 hours per week doing household chores at home.
-In many cultures, this includes collecting water for drinking, bathing, and cooking, a task they share with their moms.
-They must often walk hours every day to complete it, keeping them from going to school, and robbing mothers of time with their children.
+Girls and women in many cultures are in charge of household chores.
+In developing nations, these duties often include collecting water for drinking, bathing, and cooking.
+They must often walk hours every day to get it, keeping girls from going to school, and robbing mothers of time with their children or making an income.
 When wells are drilled in rural villages, women and girls no longer have to spend hours each day accessing water.

 Dear Lord, as millions of women and girls continue to walk every day to collect water, walk beside them and keep them from harm.
 We pray for You to bless the work of organizations like World Vision that provide clean water so more women and girls can leave this task behind to lead more productive and meaningful lives.

 They will neither hunger nor thirst, nor will the desert heat or the sun beat down on them.
 He who has compassion on them will guide them and lead them beside springs of water.—Isaiah 49:10 (NIV)

 Pray for girls trapped in sexual exploitation and forced labor.